-Although solar farms can typically be expected to operate for up to 40 years, they are usually temporary structures and how they will be decommissioned should be considered as part of any planning application.
+6.46 Although solar farms can typically be expected to operate for up to 640 years, they are usually temporary structures and how they will be decommissioned should be considered as part of any planning application.
 Where appropriate, the District Council may impose a condition limiting the operational life of the development.
 This would mean that for a solar farm to operate beyond the period specified in the condition, a new planning application would need to be granted permission.
 The District Council would prefer that decommissioning takes place in accordance with approved details within a Section 106 agreement, but this could also be controlled by planning conditions.

 6.47 Any application to develop a solar farm should be supported by information about how the project will be decommissioned and how the land used will be, at a minimum, restored to its previous condition.
-Any landscape improvements, biodiversity enhancements and community benefits should be retained.
+Any landscape improvements, biodiversity enhancements and community benefits should be retained if appropriate.
 No later than 12 months prior to the expiry of the planning permission, or within 18 months of the cessation of electricity generation or storage on the site, whichever is the sooner, a decommissioning scheme shall be submitted to and approved by the local planning authority.
 The decommissioning scheme shall include a programme and a scheme of work and shall be implemented in accordance with the approved details.
 The operator shall notify the local planning authority in writing within five working days following the cessation of electricity generation or storage.
-All buildings, structures and associated infrastructure shall be removed within 12 months of the approved details.
+All buildings, structures and associated infrastructure shall be removed within 12 months of the approval of the decommissioning scheme, and the land restored, in accordance with the approved details.